What is IVF?

 Insemination / Fertilisation

-Good quality, motile sperm are selected to inseminate the egg using either standard IVF or ICSI.
-The inseminated egg is then placed in an incubator for 12-24 hours and monitored for signs of fertilisation.
+Insemination of the eggs with sperm occurs using either standard IVF or a technique called ICSI.
+The inseminated eggs are then placed in an incubator for 16-18 hours and will be checked for signs of fertilisation.

 04